ravijanjam/qkw/README.md

 # QKW
-## Generalizing aliasing to simplify navigation, and executing complex multi-line terminal command sequences¶
+## Generalizing Aliasing | simplify navigation, executing complex multi-line terminal command sequences, annotate, etc¶

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
 Some of qkw's use cases: